Slate roof repair

 Firstly, let’s start with how to replace broken slates or slipped slates.
 In this video I show you how to replace slates by using the most essential tool in repairing a slate roof, the slate ripper or slate rip.
 Not only does it show you how to replace a single slate or multiple slates as part of a much larger repair, but also how to understand and use the slate ripper in a professional manner.
 You can also see how I modify one of these tools to perform better in my roofing tools link at the bottom of the article.

-Slate roof repair – This Slate roof repair video shows you basic slate roof repairs, how to replace a slate, slate fixing methods and how to use a slate rip.
+This video shows you basic slate roof repairs, how to replace a slate, slate fixing methods and how to use a slate rip.

 Hall Hook – This quick video shows how to use a Hall Hook to replace a slate.
 It’s stronger and more subtle than most other types of repair, but is best suited to newer roofs or just one or two loose slates.